SemiDiscreteOT/SemiDiscreteOT/run/README.md

 ## Distance Threshold Types

 The library supports three different methods for computing distance thresholds, controlled by the `distance_threshold_type` parameter.
-For theoretical details, see Section 4.1 of our paper: [Efficient Numerical Strategies for Entropy-Regularized Semi-Discrete Optimal Transport](https://arxiv.org/abs/TEMP-LINK) (ArXiv link coming soon).
+For theoretical details, see Section 4.1 of our paper: [Efficient Numerical Strategies for Entropy-Regularized Semi-Discrete Optimal Transport](https://arxiv.org/abs/2507.23602).

 ### Available Types: